UniMath/agda-unimath/src/category-theory/terminal-objects-precategories.lagda.md

 ## Idea

-The **terminal object** of a [precategory](category-theory.precategories.md) (if it exists) is an object with the universal property that there is a unique morphism into it from any object.
+The **terminal object** of a [precategory](category-theory.precategories.md), if it exists, is an object with the universal property that there is a [unique](foundation-core.contractible-types.md) morphism into it from any object.

 ## Definition

-### The predicate of being a terminal object in a precategory
+### The universal property of a terminal object in a precategory

 ```agda
 is-terminal-obj-Precategory :